Demographics of Azerbaijan: Current vital statistics

-Structure of the population (01.01.2021) (Estimates):

-Fertility rate (The Demographic Health Survey)
+Demographic and Health Surveys

 Fertility Rate (TFR) (Wanted Fertility Rate) and CBR (Crude Birth Rate):

-Geographical differences
+Regional differences

-As of 2020, Azerbaijan has a crude birth rate of 12.7‰.
-Rural areas tend to have higher birth rates compared to urban areas.
+As of 2024, Azerbaijan has a crude birth rate of 10.0‰.
+Rural areas tend to have higher birth rates compared to urban areas (11.4‰ and 8.9‰, respectively).

+As of 2024, the economic regions of Mountainous Shirvan and Lankaran-Astara have the highest birth rate in Azerbaijan.
+On the other hand, the Absheron-Khizi economic region and the Nakhchivan Autonomous Republic have the lowest birth rate in the country.
+The highest death rate is in the Gazakh-Tovuz economic region, while the lowest is in Absheron-Khizi.